Back to index

 Create an unbroken line of five stones horizontally, vertically, or diagonally.

-• Players alternate placing stones on empty intersections of the grid.
+• Players alternate placing stones on empty intersections of a 15×15 board.

 • Black typically moves first.